コンテンツにスキップ

 dotnet add package Microsoft.Orleans.Clustering.AzureStorage

-Next, in the Program.cs file of your Orleans server project, add the Azure Storage blob and tables clients and then call UseOrleans:
+In the Program.cs file of the Orleans server project, add the Azure Storage blob and table clients, then call UseOrleans:

 var builder = WebApplication.CreateBuilder(args);